unexpectedpanda/retool/readme.md

 # Retool

+> [!IMPORTANT]
+> Retool is no longer maintained.
+[Read the thread](https://github.com/unexpectedpanda/retool/issues/337) for more information on what this means.

 > [!TIP]
 > **This is the source repository for Retool.
 For downloads, installation instructions, and documentation, see the [website](https://unexpectedpanda.github.io/retool/).**